 The bike in the road becomes equated with a bird smashing into a window, these things are tied together, and the bike plagues Jack to the extent that it becomes bound up with the Hatfield boy he'd assaulted.

-Just as we are never explicitly shown the bird in the opening shots of The Shining I think it's possible that by intentional pareidolia we may see birds in Room 237 in the opposing cascades of light from a lamp in a corner.
+The birds pursue Jack in harsh judgment.
+We are never explicitly shown the bird in the opening shots of The Shining but we sense its presence.
+I think it's possible that by intentional pareidolia we may see birds in Room 237 in the opposing cascades of light from a lamp in a corner.

 As Jack backs out of the room, pursued by the elderly revivified corpse from the bathtub, not only do we see "light" birds ascending and descending on the wall behind him, their heads and wings, we also in the shadow between the birds see the film's opening shot of the mountain reflected in St. Mary's Lake.

 When Wendy is deliberating on taking Danny down the mountain by herself, we have a similar shot of seeming opposing "light" birds, but without the shadow effect that recalls the mountains.
 In this scene we also hear sounds from the opening section that had seemed eerie and bird-like.